-During the year, the Group had the following transactions with related parties:
+During the year, the Group had the following transaction with related party:

-Name of related company Nature of transactions 2010 US\$'000 2009 US\$'000 Samson Global Co., Ltd. Rental paid 38 36
+Name of related company Nature of transaction 2011 US\$'000 2010 US\$'000 Samson Global Co., Ltd. Rental paid 41 38

-The above company is beneficially owned by Mr. Shan Huei KUO and Ms. Yi-Mei LIU, both are directors of the Company.
+The above company is beneficially owned and jointly controlled by Mr. Shan Huei KUO and Ms. Yi-Mei LIU, both are directors and ultimate controlling parties of the Company.